Food Writing · · 2 min read

 Vittles is a food and culture magazine based in the UK and India.
 At Vittles, we think about food as economy, class, inheritance, and political agency, rather than just a dish on a table.
 We publish essays about all aspects of food culture, from deep dives to polemics, from personal essays to reported journalism, as well as restaurant recommendations, recipes, and reviews.

 Last year, Vittles published a guide to 99 Places To Eat Lunch Near Oxford Circus That Aren’t Pret which was one of the most practical food guides I've used and allowed me to embrace my anti-Pret sentiment whilst pandering to my loss aversion and fear of something far worse.
 Like Leon.
 You can't move for guides to the new new thing or for reviews of Michelin starred restaurants but what if all you want is a decent lunch?
-The first guide covered Soho, Chinatown, Marylebone, Fitzrovia, and Mayfair and was built on a simple premise:
+The first guide covered Soho, Chinatown, Marylebone, Fitzrovia, and Mayfair.
+It was built on a simple premise:

 Pret a Manger does not offer value or quality but it does promise something priceless: ruthless consistency.
 Most of the time we don’t want to take a risk on a bad meal, so we accept a known one.
 Pret and its ilk – Itsu (Japanese Pret), Joe and the Juice (Scandi Pret), Leon (Pret for anhedonists) – prey on this well-founded fear, and have become so much a part of the everyday infrastructure of our lives that sometimes we can no longer imagine an alternative.